hjiang/simpl/README.md

 ## Introduction

 SimpL is a LISP dialect for scripting.
-It borrows many syntax features from Clojure.
+It borrows many syntactic features from Clojure.

 It was motivated by the author's desire for a scripting language with nice